nullsleeps/IPLOGGER/README.md

 # IPLOGGER USING SMS

 ***Flask Server***

-*The Flask server, written in Python, handles the following:*
+*The Flask server, handles the following:*

 **IP and User-Agent Logging:**